Workers' Comp Surveillance: Who Is Watching You?

 When Does Surveillance Happen?

-• Cases that are allegedly not work related
+• Claims that are allegedly not work-related

 • Large and expensive claims

-• You've made inconsistent statements
+• Inconsistent statements

 How Do They Conduct Surveillance?

-• Doing background checks
+• Conducting background checks

-• Comparing notes between doctors and other cases you might have
+• Comparing notes between doctors and other cases

 • Setting up cameras to record you

-• Following you around in public, and
+• Following you in public

-• Interviewing people who know you.
+• Interviewing people who know you

-What Is The Investigator Looking For?
+What Is the Investigator Looking For?

 What Should You Do?